VicTamu/Portfolio/README.md

 ## 👨‍💻 About the Developer

-**Victor Ekeke** is a results-driven web developer and Computer Science student with hands-on experience taking projects from concept to full-scale deployment.
+**Victor** is a results-driven web developer and Computer Science student with hands-on experience taking projects from concept to full-scale deployment.
 Specializing in building clean, responsive, and visually compelling websites using HTML, CSS, JavaScript, WordPress, and Squarespace.

 ### Skills
 - **Frontend Development**: HTML5, CSS3, JavaScript